zanatooo/zanaty-Tech-Blog/README.md

 This is a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
 I built this site completely from scratch and deployed it to Heroku.

-My app follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+My app follows the MVC paradigm in its architectural structure,

 User Story